The photo is zoomed into a woman's hands as they hold a mobile phone. You cannot see her face, only her cupped hands as she types on the phone.

 Early intervention during this critical period may be the key to reducing the burden of mental health concerns on the health care system.
 Artificial intelligence and digital interventions present an opportunity to improve the efficiency of care and provide people with mental health support during this waiting period.

-This research project will examine the use of the digital health app Wysa on patients’ symptoms of anxiety and depression during the referral process for standard UK mental health services.
-Funding for this project has come from a £36 million boost from central government for AI technologies to transform NHS care.
+This research project examined the use of the digital health app Wysa on patients’ symptoms of anxiety and depression during the referral process for standard UK mental health services.
+Funding for this project came from a £36 million boost from central government for AI technologies to transform NHS care.

 Wysa is a digital health app that uses an artificial intelligence (AI) chatbot and a series of self-care exercises to provide mental health support.
 The app provides exercises to help people manage their mental health and improve their resilience based on clinically-reviewed cognitive-behavioural techniques.